Süleyman Demirel: First premiership

 Demirel was one of the first of a new generation born in the 1920s that were now entering politics known as the "Republican Generation", during which heroes of the Turkish War of Independence such as İsmet İnönü, Celâl Bayar and Ragıp Gümüşpala were gradually withdrawing from politics.

 Shortly after coming to power he faced was the "Presidential crisis" when Cemal Gürsel, who assumed the presidency after the adoption of the 1961 Constitution, stated that his poor health prevented him from continuing his duty.
 Demirel nominated the Chief of the General Staff, Cevdet Sunay for the presidency in order to soften the army's attitude towards the Justice Party, who became president in 1966.

 In the next elections on 10 October 1969, his party was the sole winner by a landslide once again.
-Demirel presided over the laying the foundations of the Keban Dam, the Bosphorus Bridge and an oil pipeline between Batman and İskenderun.
+Demirel presided over laying the foundations of the Keban Dam, the Bosphorus Bridge and an oil pipeline between Batman and İskenderun.
 Economic reforms stabilized inflation, and Turkey became one of the fastest growing economies.
 However boycotts and strikes by university students in 1968 began political instability which especially concerned the Turkish military.
 Pressure was also mounting from the United States, as the Nixon Administration wished for Turkey to ban the cultivation of opium, which would have been politically costly for Demirel to implement.
-Demirel also had trouble brewing inside his own party, as while he attempted to issue an amnesty to ex-Democrats, he was effectively vetoed by the Turkish military.
+Demirel also had trouble brewing inside his own party, as he attempted to issue an amnesty to ex-Democrats, he was effectively vetoed by the armed forces.
 As a result, in 1970, several ex-DP deputies left the Justice Party to found the Democratic Party, while the Islamists also left to found the National Order Party under Necmettin Erbakan.

 The chaotic seventies

-1971 Memorandum
+1971 memorandum

-A worsening economy, the 15-16 June events, one of the biggest workers' protests in the history of Turkey; disagreements between the government and military over the Cyprus dispute, escalations of tensions with Greece, and conflict between leftists and rightists served to define the last years of Demirel's first premiership as politically unstable.
+A worsening economy, the 15–16 June events, one of the biggest workers' protests in the history of Turkey; disagreements between the government and military over the Cyprus dispute, escalations of tensions with Greece, and conflict between leftists and rightists served to define the last years of Demirel's first premiership as politically unstable.
 He blamed the liberal constitution for the crisis.
-He resigned as Prime Minister after his budget was blocked by parliament but formed his third government shortly after.
+He resigned as prime minister after his budget was blocked by parliament but formed his third government shortly after.
 A military coup attempt by National Democratic Revolutionaries on 9 March 1971 finally resulted in a direct military intervention on 12 March, and Demirel resigned for a military-supported government under Nihat Erim.

 The constitutional amendments that Demirel wished for were implemented during technocratic military governance which relied on support from parliament.
-In the spring of 1973, with the presidential election on the agenda, to counter the Military's influence over national politics, he reached an agreement with the new leader of the Republican People's Party (CHP), Bülent Ecevit, to support Fahri Korutürk as president instead of Former Chief of Staff of Turkish Military Faruk Gürler.
-During the election process, Military tanks were positioned near Grand National Assembly of Turkey to indicate to MPs that the Armed Forces might intervene.
+In the spring of 1973, with the presidential election on the agenda, to counter the army's influence over national politics, he reached an agreement with the new leader of the Republican People's Party (CHP), Bülent Ecevit, to support Fahri Korutürk as president instead of former chief of staff of Turkish Military Faruk Gürler.
+During the election process, tanks were positioned near Grand National Assembly of Turkey to indicate to MPs that the armed forces might intervene.